 Talking to Loved Ones About Hepatitis C

 People with Hepatitis C are often concerned about how others will view them.
-You may find yourself avoiding friends and family because you’re worried about how they’ll react to your diagnosis.
-But having the support of people close to us is important for everyone, particularly when going through a tough time.
-Living with a chronic disease can be difficult, and keeping open relationships with your family and friends is important to your well-being.
+You may find yourself avoiding friends and family because you’re worried about how they’ll react to your diagnosis, but having the support of people close to you is important to your well-being.